go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

 Property | Optional | Description
 -------- | -------- | -----------
-method | no | XHR request method e.g. GET, POST etc. requestURL | no | XHR request url host and path async | no | Boolean flag indicating if the XHR request was asynchronous. status | no | HTTP status code statusText | no | HTTP status text ajaxResponseTime | no | Milliseconds from request send to request complete (readyState = 4) requestHeaders | yes | Object containing name-value pairs of HTTP headers that are set using the setRequestHeader() method. responseHeaders | yes | Object containing name-value pairs of HTTP headers sent with the response. request | yes | String containing the request data passed to the send method.
+method | no | Request method e.g. GET, POST etc. requestURL | no | Request url host and path async | no | Boolean flag indicating if the request was asynchronous. status | no | HTTP response status code statusText | no | HTTP response status text ajaxResponseTime | no | Milliseconds from request send to request complete (readyState = 4) locationHref | no | `document.location.href` value when the request was sent. requestHeaders | yes | Object containing name-value pairs of HTTP headers that are set using the setRequestHeader() method. responseHeaders | yes | Object containing name-value pairs of HTTP headers sent with the response. request | yes | String containing the request data.
 If the data is valid JSON then request contains the parsed JSON. response | yes | String containing the response data.
 If the data is valid JSON then response contains the parsed JSON.

 Following is an example of the XHR data that is logged by the Ajax Listener in the Tealeaf session: